-After games, fans pour onto the court, and the players stay and chat with them, shake their hands, sign autographs, thank them for coming to the game, answer questions, pose for photos and take a big group photo at center court with anyone who wants to join them.
+After games, fans (referred to by the organization as the Lyons Pride) pour onto the court, and the players stay and chat with them, shake their hands, sign autographs, thank them for coming to the game, answer questions, pose for photos and take a big group photo at center court with anyone who wants to join them.

 Many players are active on social media and are more than happy to connect and interact with fans.
 The players invest themselves in fans' lives outside of basketball, just as they hope the fans invest in them as both ball players and human beings.